-College one of the best places to work in student affairs
+The College of William and Mary has been ranked one of the top 30 places in the nation to work in student affairs.

 The Division of Student Affairs was recognized by the Center for Inclusion, Diversity, and Academic Success as part of a study conducted by Diverse: Issues in Higher Education magazine.
 The study considered the number of staff members and compensation of staff, as well as cultural factors like quality of workplace environment, leave policies and staff development opportunities.